arkarn2020/hooks_basics/README.md

 ## This is a practice tutorial to learn React hooks

-1. useState
+### 1. useState

-- to preserve reactive data(data which changes over time) present in a component inside a state variable
+- to preserve reactive data(data which changes over time) present inside a component

 - It takes initial values of state (as parameter) and returns two values

         const [currentValue, setCurrentValue] = useState(initialValue);

-  1.  a variable which holds current value of state (currentValue)
+  > 1.  a variable which holds current value of state (currentValue)
-  2.  a function which updates the current value of state (setCurrentValue)
+  > 2.  a function which updates the current value of state (setCurrentValue)

 2. useEffect